SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     Deployment to container CLOUD_SAMPLES_SPACEFLIGHT_HANA_SPACETRAVEL_HDI2_1 done [Deployment ID: none].
     (11s 483ms)<br>
     13:41:43 (DIBuild) ********** End of /cloud-samples-spaceflight-hana/db Build Log **********
-    13:41:44 (Builder) Build of /cloud-samples-spaceflight-hana/db completed successfully.</pre>
+    13:41:44 (Builder) Build of /cloud-samples-spaceflight-hana/db completed successfully.
+    ```

+1. Scroll to the very top of the console output and you will see output similar to the following:

+    ```
+    14:00:09 (Builder) Build of "/cloud-samples-spaceflight-hana/db" started.
+    14:00:34 (DIBuild) Build of "/cloud-samples-spaceflight-hana/db" in progress.
+    14:00:35 (DIBuild) Service provisioning for module: '/db' Created the 'cloud-samples-spaceflight-hana-spadFWrNEYzOc6XjntR' instance of the 'hana' service type for the 'spacetravel-hdi2' resource.
+    [INFO] Injecting source code into builder...
+    [INFO] Source code injection finished
+    [INFO] ------------------------------------------------------------------------
+    Your module contains a package.json file, it will be used for the build.
+    14:00:38 (DIBuild)
+    > deploy@ postinstall /home/vcap/app/.java-buildpack/tomcat/temp/builder/hdi-builder/builds/build-3277892664882001306/cloud-samples-spaceflight-hana/db
+    > node conditionalBuild.js
+    added 50 packages from 27 contributors in 1.306s
+    14:00:41 (DIBuild)
+    > spaceflight-model@0.1.0 build /home/vcap/app/.java-buildpack/tomcat/temp/builder/hdi-builder/builds/build-3277892664882001306/cloud-samples-spaceflight-hana
+    > cds build --clean
+    This is CDS 2.7.0, Compiler 1.0.32, Home: node_modules/@sap/cds
+    ```

+    The important information is found on line 4 that starts with `Created the 'cloud-samples-spaceflight-hana-xxxxxxxx' instance` where `xxxxxxxx` is some randomly generated identifier.
+This is the name of your HANA database instance.

+    Make a note of your instance name as you will need to know this when you later connect to the database instance using the Database Explorer tool.

+## 0.6 Summary

-1. You have now used the Core Data Services (CDS) tools to do three things:
+You have now used the Core Data Services (CDS) tools to do three things:

 1. The "Build CDS" process compiles any `.cds` files found in the `db`, `srv` and `ui` folders into files suitable for building database tables in your chosen database - HANA in this case.

    The result of this compilation process is the `.hdbcds` files found in the `db/src/gen/` folder

 1. The second Build process then deploys the `.hdbcds` files to HANA and builds the tables in your own database instance

 1. Using the instructions found in the JSON file `db/src/csv/Data.hdbtabledata`, the deploy process also pre-populates the HANA tables with data from the various CSV files found in the `db/src/csv` folder

 # \</exercise>